 The timestamp shall be used for, but not limited to, the following cases:

-Indicating the timing information related to the generation of the first sample of the signals
+Indicating the timing information related to the generation of a (first) sample of the signals (acquisition/recording time)

+Indicating the timing information related to the generation of coded data (encoding time)

 Indicating the true signal length or period triggered by an event (e.g., in the presence of discontinuity triggered by an encoder event due to sensor interruption, displacement or restart)

 Enabling signal alignment across multiple channels and signal types.

-NOTE – The timestamp insertion into the bitstream can occur in both the encoder (signal input) and decoder (bitstream input) sides.
+NOTE – The timestamp insertion into the bitstream can occur in both the encoder (signal input) and bitstream input sides.

 ts_channel_group_parameter_set_id specifies the value of cgps_channel_group_parameter_set_id for the CGPS in use.